UMN-CSCI5609/Assignments-Instructions/A3-3D/README.md

 Please replace this dummy data with real data from the summer movie dataset.

 Use async/await to load the data before initializing the 3D scene, ensuring that the scene is populated correctly with the relevant information.
+Modify the camera, text, or bar positions to ensure there is no visual occlusion.

 ### 3. Reflect on the Cons and Pros of 3D Visualization (6 points)